 Coherence is the WD40 of aporetic knots

-Dave Snowden and the Cynefin is where I first heard and was curious about the term coherent-heterogeneity.
+Dave Snowden and the Cynefin are where I first heard and was curious about coherent-heterogeneity.
 When you are in a place of aporia (deep confusion or felt knots of uncertainty), there will be many variables vying for your attention or happening.